HOME>NORTHERN WV>FAIRMONT COALFIELD>NEW ENGLAND

 This neighborhood in Fairmont was once the coal camp for the Fairmont Coal

-Closer look at the alleged machine shop.
-(1997 WV SHPO image by Mark Whitby)
+A closer look at the alleged machine shop.

 Colorized post card of the New England colliery along the West Fork River.
 Apparently some of the New England

 coal was shipped by barge, as WV SHPO mentions a deteriorating barge loadout in their site study.
-This is the farthest point up the Monongahela River from Pittsburgh, Pa. as a barge could get.
+This is the farthest point up the Monongahela River from Pittsburgh, Pa. that a barge could reach.